eianlei/pydplan/doc/user_manual.md

 From menu File/Exit one can close the application.
 Or by CTRL-Q.

-There is a slider widget between left and right side, which allows changin the proportion of side.
+There is a slider widget between left and right side, which allows changing the proportion of side.
 But each side has a minimum widht and after pulling beyond that the entire panel goes hidden.
 The hidden panel can be dragged back from pulling the edge.

 # Control panels (left side)
 By clicking a tab one can navigate to one of the following control panels:
 - **Plan** allows selecting the operating mode and control the dive profile/plan
-- **Tanks** allows selecting and configring tanks and gases used on the dive
+- **Tanks** allows selecting and configuring tanks and gases used on the dive
 - **Model** allows controlling details of the decompression model

 ## Plan
 By clicking a tab one can select one of the following operating modes and related controls
 ### **Calculation** mode
+**WARNING: DO NOT USE FOR REAL DIVE PLANS, THIS SOFTWARE IS NOT TESTED AND INCOMPLETE WORK IN PROGRESS **

 The user configures bottom depth, bottom time and gases to use, the application then calculates the Buhlmann model throughout the dive and produces a decompression schedule that does not violate Gradient Factor based ceiling.

 Above the tabs there are two widgets that allow controlling the:
 - Bottom depth in meters
 - Bottom time in meters

 Changing any of these will immediately recalculate and redraw views.
 Feedback is immediate so one can easily see what changes take place when modifying parameters.

 Under the **Calculate** tab there is a printout of calculated deco stops in tabular form.
 The profile can also be see graphically on the **Profile** view.